etherlinkcom/token-deployments/README.md

 - `contracts/`: Solidity smart contracts for tokens
 - `deploy/`: Deployment scripts for the solidity contracts
-- `deployments/`: deployment addresses of contracts per network
+- `deployments/`: Deployment addresses of contracts per network
 - `scripts/`: Typescript helpers and utilities
 - `test/`: Tests for the contracts
+- `documentation/`: Documentation of the contracts

 ## Setup